MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/push-callbacks.md

 };
 ```

->[!NOTE]
->Because it uses `System.Diagnostics.Debug.WriteLine()`, this example assumes that the app is running in debug mode with a debugger attached, but that is not a requirement to simply use the `Push.PushNotificationReceived` event.
+Note - Because it uses `System.Diagnostics.Debug.WriteLine()`, this example assumes that the app is running in debug mode with a debugger attached, but that is not a requirement to simply use the `Push.PushNotificationReceived` event.